Scuba diving therapy: Effectiveness

-Scuba diving has proven to help with physical, mental and social issues.
+Scuba diving is proven to help with physical, mental and social issues.
 For people with physical disabilities, scuba diving can help improve their self-perception.
 Through positive experiences and mastering the partly challenging techniques that are required in scuba diving, levels of self assessment can rise and levels of depression can significantly decrease.
 This can be explained by the reduced weight experienced in water, that accommodates people with disabilities to participate in physical activities.
 This allows the feeling of the disability to be diminished since individuals are not limited under water and they are even able to enhance their movement and improve their muscle strength.
 Diving can give individuals a feeling of accomplishment and therefore an increase in the level of contentment.
 Studies have also shown scuba diving therapy to help with social interactions and relationships: Participants noted that scuba diving has helped them to regulate their mood and made them less irritable in daily life.
 For some, even just thinking back to the dive can have a calming and relaxing effect.
 Apart from this, scuba diving can also have physical treatment effects.
 For instance, training to breathe under water can heal people suffering from chronic obstructive pulmonary disease by increasing the peak and endurance exercise capacities.

-Scuba diving can decrease depression, anxiety and PTSD in military veterans and people that are dealing with such mental illnesses.
-Diving allows patients to achieve a feeling of liberty, due to the concentration needed for the duration of the dive.
-This leads to an increase in mindfulness and a decrease in depression and anxiety levels.
-The risks that are involved in scuba diving may also lead to a decreased urge of control in life.
-This helps individuals achieve acceptance of uncontrolled events.

-Next to a decrease in stress and anxiety, veterans participating in scuba diving also reported improved levels of concentration and focus.